pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-regression.myst.md

 axs[1].legend();
 ```

 We can see here however that if we fit this model with a simple OLS fit it implies values beyond the categorical scale, which might motivate spurious salary increases by an overzealous HR manager.
-The OLS approximation is not bad, but is limited in that it cannot account for the proper nature of the outcome variable.
+The OLS approximation is limited in that it cannot account for the proper nature of the outcome variable.

 ```{code-cell} ipython3
 :tags: []